Sobilo34/100DaysOfCode/Progress_tracker.md

 **Notes:**

 - A coding practice on my just completed Alx-Project on Objects, scopes and closures in JavaScript.
-- Objects are special types of functions that makes coding easier with a define way of coding.
+- Objects are special types of functions that makes coding easier with a defined way of coding.
 - It does what a function do in Procedural Oriented Programming
 - Scopes in JS is what determines the accessibility and visibility of different variables, objects, and functions
 - Closures are functions that encapsulate variables from their parent functions